Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 Island Hopping from Ios Island

-When is Best to go to Ios
+When is Best to Go to Ios

-The warmest time to go to Ios island is between April and October and even in November, as the Cyclades have calm winters.
+The warmest time to go to Ios is between April and October and even in November, as the Cyclades have calm winters.
 July and August are the busiest, hottest, and windiest (meltemia) months for the Cyclades and Ios island.

 A great time to go to Ios is during Easter, with magnificent Greek Orthodox celebrations, a lot of food, wine, and nightlife as well, usually in April.
 You may want to read a post about Greek Orthodox Easter on Tinos Island.